For most Magic software, including Magic Workstation and Cockatrice:

 Liliana, Death’s Majesty: Her first ability is a small mill effect that also gives a zombie token.
 Her second effect is also useful as an alternate recursion effect.
 Unfortunately, she can't be recurred if she gets milled, so I swapped her out for a creature.

 Basalt Monolith + Mesmeric Orb: By far the easiest combo to use.
 You only need to insert 1 card, and Basalt Monolith is only a slightly dead card.
 For this combo, you tap Basalt Monolith and then spend the three colorless to untap the monolith, milling 1 card with Mesmeric Orb.
-Repeat until Nexus of Fate is the only card left in the library, and win with infinite extra turns.
+Repeat until you have no library.
+This combo can also use Aphetto Alchemist.
+It's more dead than basalt, but it can be eternalized.

 Gravecrawler + Rooftop Storm + Sac outlet: Rooftop Storm is a bit of a dead card here.
 But this does make an infinite loop, with the sac outlet being the finisher (something like Altar of Dementia).
 Instead of Rooftop Storm you can use Phyrexian Altar, but then you need something else as the winning outlet (Bontu's Monument, for example).